 Compliance with this chapter shall be monitored by the Department and the City's Code Enforcement Division.
 In addition, any peace officer may enforce the penal provisions of this chapter.
 The City may designate additional Persons to monitor compliance with this chapter.

-Monitoring may include unannounced inspections during a Tobacco Retailer's hours of operation.
+Monitoring may include, but is not limited to, unannounced inspections and/or youth decoy operations during a Tobacco Retailer's hours of operation.